-Thank you for your interest in our Komondor puppies.
+Thank you, for your interest in our Komondors!

-Feel free to email us at info@wildacres.ca for more information as we are
+For more information, please feel free to email us at info@wildacres.ca.

-Our puppies are purebred, healthy, friendly and family socialized.
-They are sold with full vaccinations, dewormed and they come with a puppy health record from the Armstrong Veterinary Clinic.
+Our purebred puppies are healthy, friendly, and family-socialized.
+They come with full vaccinations, deworming, and a health record from the Armstrong Veterinary Clinic.

-Our livestock guardian parent dogs are friendly family members and protect all of our goats, chickens, ducks and geese with 0 losses to predators.
-We spend quality time with our Komondors daily and we train them to work well with all of our farm animals.
+Our livestock guardian parent dogs are cherished family members who protect our goats, chickens, ducks, and geese with zero losses to predators.
+We spend quality time with our Komondors daily, training them to work well with all of our farm animals.

 Has anyone ever told you that livestock guardian dogs are “untrainable?”